anchit-tcs/hello-world/README.md

 # hello-world
-# First trail run by TrialTeam on Slack
+# First trail run by TrialTeam on Slack integration